Colorado Real Estate Law Attorneys

 Learn More About Your Rights & Options Below:

 - Can my neighbor block my driveway? - Usually not.
 Colorado recognizes common law easements as well as easements by deed or contract.
-Generally, (along with other criteria) if you have been using a driveway for a period in excess of eighteen (18) years (the statute of limitations on trespass) you will have established an easement by prescription which can be adjudicated by the court.
+Generally, (along with other criteria) 18 years is the length of time you need to use someone else’s property.
+Thereafter, you will have established an easement by prescription which can be adjudicated by the court.
 Recent changes to the statute may require the person who is successful in establishing an easement by prescription or prior use to compensate the title holder of the real estate upon which the easement runs.
 Conversely, if you have a written easement and you allow it to be interfered with for the statutory period it can be lost.

 - Can I stop a neighbor from establishing rights by adverse possession without filing a criminal complaint for trespass? - Since in Colorado the adverse use must be "adverse," the easiest way to interrupt a running statute of limitations (so that it starts over) is to simply give the neighbor permission to use the land or easement for a short period of time.
 We suggest that this be done in writing and by certified (return receipt) mail.